NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 Block Island highlights:

-• A picturesque island with beautiful Atlantic beaches and vistas, soaring cliffs, miles of hiking trails and historic lighthouses along with graceful inns, quaint specialty shops, art galleries, delicious restaurants and lively bars.
+• A picturesque island with Atlantic beaches, high cliffs, miles of hiking trails, historic lighthouses, cozy inns, small shops,

-• Activities include: biking, hiking, horseback riding, bird-watching, snorkeling, fishing, kayaking and sailing.
+• Activities include: biking, hiking, horseback riding, bird-watching, snorkeling, fishing, kayaking, and sailing.

 • Overnight: Block Island